kiyoka/pastehub/doc/client/setup_vim.md

-Install client software (Vim)
+Install vim plugin
 =======================
+> **NOTE**
-If your vim can handle OS's clipboard, you don't have to install this plug-in.
+> If your vim support OS native clipboard, you don't have to install vim plugin.
+Please install pastehub gem only.

 ## Required platforms